Las Aves Archipelago

-The Las Aves Archipelago is a pristine archipelago in the Caribbean Sea, and is part of the Federal Dependencies of Venezuela.
+The Las Aves Archipelago is a pristine archipelago in the Caribbean Sea, and is a part of the Federal Dependencies of Venezuela.
 It is located north of the Venezuelan states of Aragua and Carabobo, between the Dutch island Bonaire in the west, and the Los Roques Archipelago in the east, at 12°00′N 67°40′W. The prime economic importance of the islands lies in fishing.
 "Las Aves" translates to "The Birds" in English.

 History

 Las Aves was the site of a major Dutch victory over the French in 1678, when a French fleet commanded by Admiral Jean d'Estrées on its way to capture the nearby Dutch island Curaçao was decoyed onto the reefs of Aves de Sotovento by a small force of three Dutch ships.
 When D'Estrees' ship hit the reef, he fired cannons as a warning to the ships behind.
 However, they interpreted the signal to mean that he was under attack so they came rushing to his aid - and likewise struck the reefs.

 The entire French fleet of 13 ships was lost as a result of the Admiral's eagerness to fight.
 The survivors found no fresh water on Las Aves.
 They tried to survive on barrels of wine and salted meat that washed up ashore.
 But these supplies ran out and eventually they perished.
 The Admiral was one of the few to be rescued.
 On Curaçao, a Day of Thanksgiving was observed until far into the 18th century to commemorate the island's fortunate escape from being ravaged by the French.

 Las Aves was considered by the Dutch as part of their West Indian possessions.
-In The Dutch West Indies (Amsterdam, 1836), Marten Douwes Teenstra wrote "The Government of Curaçao also includes the uninhabited islets and rocks Little Curaçao, Aves, Roques and Orchilla."
+In The Dutch West Indies (Amsterdam, 1836), Marten Douwes Teenstra wrote, "The Government of Curaçao also includes the uninhabited islets and rocks Little Curaçao, Aves, Roques and Orchilla."

-In 1978 Venezuela and the Kingdom of the Netherlands established the marine limits between the Federal Dependencies and the Dutch Antilles in the Caribbean Sea.
+In 1978, Venezuela and the Kingdom of the Netherlands established the marine limits between the Federal Dependencies and the Dutch Antilles in the Caribbean Sea.